jschappet/Recipes/Shrimp and pine nut Risotto.md

 	1 large red chile pepper, minced
 	ground black pepper to taste

-Instructions:
+## Instructions
-	Heat olive oil in a large saucepan over medium heat.
+1. Heat olive oil in a large saucepan over medium heat.
 Stir in the onion and cook until softened and translucent, about 3 minutes.
-	Stir in Arborio rice until well coated in oil; continue cooking until both the onion and rice begin to turn golden-brown, about 8 minutes.
+2. Stir in Arborio rice until well coated in oil; continue cooking until both the onion and rice begin to turn golden-brown, about 8 minutes.
-	Pour in the white wine and stir until evaporated.
+3. Pour in the white wine and stir until evaporated.
-	Pour in 1/3 of the hot chicken broth; stir constantly as the risotto simmers and slowly absorbs the broth, about 8 minutes.
+4. Pour in 1/3 of the hot chicken broth; stir constantly as the risotto simmers and slowly absorbs the broth, about 8 minutes.
-	Add half of the remaining broth, and continue stirring until absorbed, about another 8 minutes.
+5. Add half of the remaining broth, and continue stirring until absorbed, about another 8 minutes.
-	Stir in chile-garlic butter, shrimp, carrot, pine nuts, black olives, and red chile pepper until the butter has melted.
+6. Stir in chile-garlic butter, shrimp, carrot, pine nuts, black olives, and red chile pepper until the butter has melted.
-	Stir in the remaining chicken broth, and again stir constantly until absorbed, about 8 minutes.
+7. Stir in the remaining chicken broth, and again stir constantly until absorbed, about 8 minutes.
 Season to taste with black pepper.
-	At this point, taste the rice; it should be slightly firm and totally delicious.
+8. At this point, taste the rice; it should be slightly firm and totally delicious.
 If it is still a little crunchy, stir in some hot water and continue cooking until it reaches the desired tenderness.